 Warnung: It's NOT recommended to do this, as the users of your plugin may also need to configure your custom interval.
 Try to work with the default intervals.
-If you only need to do a certain task at for example 16:30 you can use the halfhour interval and check that date('G', \$start_time) == 16 and date('i', \$start_time) == 30
+If you only need to do a certain task at for example 16:30 you can use the halfhour interval and check that date('G', $start_time$) == 16 and date('i', $start_time$) == 30

-- Events and Plugin Hooks has more information about hooks - For more information about the supported cron interval definition see the PHP Scheduler documentation
+- Events has more information about events - For more information about the supported cron interval definition see the PHP Scheduler documentation